-Introduction and background
+Introduction

-Within the North East Atlantic, a number of countries have made significant progress in identifying important sites for pelagic marine species in the coastal and inshore waters and designated these as Marine Protected Areas (MPAs) (JNCC 2017; Ramirez et al. 2017).
+Within the North East Atlantic, a number of countries have made significant progress in identifying important sites for pelagic marine species, such as seabirds and cetaceans in the coastal and inshore waters and designated these as Marine Protected Areas (MPAs) (JNCC 2017; Ramirez et al. 2017).
 A few countries have also begun designating MPAs in offshore areas within their Exclusive Economic Zones (JNCC 2017; Ramirez et al. 2017).
-In comparison, the identification and designation of MPAs within Areas Beyond National Jurisdiction (ABNJ) has been recognised as important and an ongoing gap in the global network of MPAs (Game et al. 2009; Scales et al. 2014).
+In comparison, the identification and designation of MPAs within Areas Beyond National Jurisdiction (ABNJ) has been recognised as important and ongoing gap in the global network of MPAs (Game et al. 2009; Scales et al. 2014).
 This is in part due to the existing gap in global governance models for the conservation and sustainable use of biodiversity beyond national jurisdiction.
-However, the few regional seas initiatives with ABNJ under their geographical coverage area, such as the OSPAR Convention, have been leading the way in protecting species and habitats in the high seas through area-based measures.
-In the North-East Atlantic, OSPAR has to date designated seven MPAs in ABNJ, with a particular focus on benthic habitats and communities (OSPAR 2017).
+However, the few regional seas initiatives with ABNJ under their geographical coverage area, such as the OSPAR Convention, have been leading the way in protecting species in the high seas through area based measures.

-The Ecological Coherence Assessment of the OSPAR MPA network recognised the lack of ABNJ sites protecting seabirds as a significant gap (OSPAR 2013).
-Whilst the current network of ABNJ MPAs includes pelagic species as features of specific sites (e.g. seabirds in the Charlie Gibbs Fracture Zone and Milne Seamount MPAs), the boundaries and proposed management of the sites were based on the conservation objectives for benthic communities and habitats (OSPAR 2010a, b, c, d, e, f).
-In contrast to species of benthic communities, many pelagic species such as seabirds are highly mobile, ranging within and across ocean basins for foraging, migration and breeding (Eckert 2006; Egevang et al. 2010; Lascelles et al. 2012; Scales et al. 2014; Walli et al. 2009).
+In the North-East Atlantic, OSPAR has designated seven MPAs in ABNJ, with a particular focus on benthic habitats and communities (OSPAR 2017).
+The Ecological Coherence Assessment of the OSPAR MPA network recognised the lack of ABNJ sites for protecting seabirds as an important gap (OSPAR 2013).
+Whilst the current network of ABNJ MPAs includes pelagic species as features of specific sites (e.g. seabirds in the Charlie Gibbs Fracture Zone and Milne Seamount MPAs), the boundaries and proposed management were based on the conservation objectives for benthic communities and habitats (OSPAR 2010a, b, d, e, f, g).

+In contrast to benthic species, many pelagic species such as seabirds are highly mobile, ranging within and across ocean basins for foraging, migration and breeding (Eckert 2006; Egevang et al. 2010; Lascelles et al. 2012; Scales et al. 2014; Walli et al. 2009).
 However, despite their mobility, many pelagic species exhibit more spatially restricted movements during key life stages, often occurring predictably and consistently within defined areas, which makes the identification of 'hotspots' and subsequent site based conservation more feasible (Grecian et al. 2016; Lascelles et al. 2012; Queiroz et al. 2016; Ronconi et al. 2012; Young et al. 2015).

-Compared to subsurface pelagic species, seabirds are easily accessible (particularly at colonies) for monitoring purposes.
-The large number of remote tracking studies on seabirds make them one of the best-known groups of marine animals in terms of at-sea distribution and habitat use.
-Tracking data can provide information on species distribution, and also insights into behaviour and how seabirds are utilising their environment.
-Approximately 40% of all seabird species globally have been the target of a tracking study and from these species about 60% have been studied from more than one colony (Birdlife International 2016b).
-Many species have also been studied for long periods of time - up to 20 years (e.g., Dias et al. 2011; Wakefield et al. 2015; Weimerskirch et al. 2014) - revealing patterns of spatial consistency in site use that justify the identification of stable 'hotspots', and thus the implementation of site-based conservation measures (Lascelles et al. 2012; Lascelles et al. 2016).
+In comparison to subsurface pelagic species, seabirds are comparatively easily accessible (particularly at colonies), which facilitates the monitoring of populations and at-sea dispersal using ringing and tracking.
+Seabirds are the best-known group of marine animals in terms of at-sea distribution and habitat use, due to the large number of tracking studies.
+For example, around 40% of all seabird species globally have been the target of a tracking study and from these, about 60% have been studied from more than one colony (Birdlife International 2016b).
+Many species have also been studied for long periods of time - up to 20 years in some cases (e.g., Dias et al. 2011; Wakefield et al. 2015; Weimerskirch et al. 2014) - revealing patterns of spatial consistency in site use that justify the identification of stable 'hotspots', and thus the implementation of site-based conservation measures (Lascelles et al. 2012; Lascelles et al. 2016).
 Additionally, as apex predators, seabirds are established indicators of pelagic biodiversity and ecosystem health (Croxall et al. 2012; Einoder 2009; Furness and Camphuysen 1997; Harding et al. 2006; Mallory et al. 2006; Ronconi et al. 2012; Thompson et al. 2012; Weimerskirch et al. 2003).